 All 24 Andhra Pradesh Cabinet ministers resign ahead of reshuffle

-All 24 Andhra Pradesh ministers resigned from the state administration on Thursday ahead of Chief Minister YS Jagan Mohan Reddy’s revamping of the Cabinet on April 11, ANI reported.
+All 24 Andhra Pradesh ministers resigned from the state government on Thursday ahead of Chief Minister YS Jagan Mohan Reddy’s revamping of the Cabinet on April 11, ANI reported.

-The new Cabinet is likely to have members from each of the newly-developed 26 districts, reported NDTV.
+The new Cabinet is likely to have members from each of the newly-developed 13 districts.
 On April 4, the Reddy-led government had created 13 new districts to “decentralise governance in order to benefit the people of the state”.

 Outgoing Civil Supplies Minister Kodail Nani told the Hindustan Times that only five or six ministers will be retained, making way for many new faces in the Cabinet.